aumkar22/Chatbot/README.md

 2. In the Advanced tab, click the 'Environment Variables' button
 3. Edit Path and add the path till the 'notebook' folder of the repository and click OK.
 ```
-For Python version 3.x 'tables' module needs to be installed.
+For Python version 3.x 'tables' and 'pytables' modules needs to be installed.
 This can be done as:

 ```
 conda install tables

 ```
-or
+and

 ```
-pip install tables
+conda install -c conda-forge pytables

 ```